QuickBirdEng/XCoordinator/README.md

 # [![Build Status](https://travis-ci.com/quickbirdstudios/XCoordinator.svg?branch=master)](https://travis-ci.com/quickbirdstudios/XCoordinator) [![CocoaPods Compatible](https://img.shields.io/cocoapods/p/XCoordinator)](https://cocoapods.org/pods/XCoordinator) [![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage) [![Documentation](https://img.shields.io/badge/documentation-100%25-brightgreen)](https://quickbirdstudios.github.io/XCoordinator) [![Platform](https://img.shields.io/badge/platform-iOS-lightgrey.svg)](https://github.com/quickbirdstudios/XCoordinator) [![License](https://img.shields.io/cocoapods/l/XCoordinator.svg)](https://github.com/quickbirdstudios/XCoordinator/blob/master/LICENSE)

-⚠️ We have recently released XCoordinator 2.0.
-Make sure to read [this section](#when-to-use-which-router-abstraction) before migrating.
-In general, please replace all `AnyRouter` by either `UnownedRouter` (in viewControllers, viewModels or references to parent coordinators) or `StrongRouter` in your `AppDelegate` or for references to child coordinators.
-In addition to that, the rootViewController is now injected into the initializer instead of being created in the `Coordinator.generateRootViewController` method.
+⚠️ We have recently released XCoordinator 3.0.
+To upgrade your app to the newest version, please make sure to replace all occurrences of `WeakRouter` with `weak any Router`, `UnownedRouter` with `unowned any Router` and `StrongRouter` with `any Router`.
+The Combine extensions are now available right within the main framework, so no need to import/specify it separately.
+Further, make sure to check out the new SwiftUI additions!

 “How does an app transition from one view controller to another?”.
 This question is common and puzzling regarding iOS development.
 There are many answers, as every architecture has different implementation variations.
 Some do it from within the implementation of a view controller, while some use a router/coordinator, an object connecting view models.